charlesmchen/WeView2/Tutorial1.md

     <source src="videos/video-E96286B9-A865-4D1A-A76F-3CCD927011F2-76443-0005E3BFD3FAA3EE.webm" type="video/webm" />
 </video>

 * The UIView+WeView category adds a number of properties to all UIViews that allow us to control the layout process.
-For example, we can specify that one of the views __stretches__, ie. that it should receive any extra space in the layout.
+* For example, we can specify that one of the views __stretches__, ie. that it should receive any extra space in the layout.
 Stretching is controlled by __hStretchWeight__ and __vStretchWeight__ properties.
+* A stretch weight of zero (the default value) indicates that the subview should not stretch.
 * You can set stretch with _\[UIView setHStretchWeight:\]_ or _\[UIView setVStretchWeight:\]_ or simply _\[UIView setStretches\]_.

 {% gist 6573957 %}